gradle/gradle/design-docs/improved-console.md

 * Is there anything I should know about my build right now? (e.g. tests have failed, warnings)
 * What is Gradle doing right now?
 * Is my build successful?
-* Are there other interesting outcomes? (e.g. build scan)
+* Are there other interesting outcomes?
+    * How much work was done/skipped (up-to-date, from-cache etc.)?
+    * Where is my build scan?

 ## Design Concerns
 The main criteria we need to consider when choosing the best solution to the problem.